Work About Sketchbook Contact

 Approach

-Kept the table as a transaction list but moved matching into focused modals with four tabs: Suggested Match, Find Match, Create Match, and Exclude.
+To solve the clutter problem of the grid, I pulled matching into focused modals with tabs: Suggested Match, Find Match, Create Match, and Exclude.
+We introduced smarter auto-matching that instantly flagged exact matches.
 Each workflow got dedicated space and clearer information hierarchy.

 Suggested Match modal